martbetz/martbetz.github.io/now.md

 layout: page
 ---

-I created this 'now' page after stumbling upon Derik Sivers' nownow.com — I kind of like the concept.
+I created this 'now' page after stumbling upon Derik Sivers' [nownow.com](https://nownownow.com/about) — I just kind of like the concept.

 Right now, I'm busy working on this website — I'm just trying to get all the basics put in place before adding the content.